 Community-based reservations are a major factor in seat distribution.
 Seats are allocated across seven categories to ensure fair access:

-The availability of seats also depends on the counseling round.
+The availability of seats also depends on the counselling round.
 Popular colleges and branches tend to fill up quickly in the early rounds, while less preferred options remain available in later stages.
-Timing is another critical factor - if two candidates have the same rank and preferences, the system uses the timestamp of their application as a tie-breaker.
+Timing is another critical factor — if two candidates have the same rank and preferences, the system uses the timestamp of their application as a tie-breaker.
 Submitting your choices early can give you an edge.

 Make smarter choices during counselling with insights from the TNEA College Predictor tool.

-TNEA Choice Filling 2025 Guide
+TNEA Choice Filling 2026 Guide

-How to Prioritize Colleges and Branches
+How to Prioritise Colleges and Branches

 - When it comes to choice filling, balancing your aspirations with realistic expectations based on your rank is key.
 Start by listing your preferred colleges and branches before the choice window opens.
 This will help you make informed decisions within the three-day window.